Mountain-Madness-24/peakbuddies/README.md

 ### Organizational Tools
 - Setup of predetermined meeting rooms by event organizers.
-- Generation of QR codes and links for participants to opt-in.
+- Generation oflinks for participants to opt-in.

 ### Networking Mechanism
 - A "speed dating" format where participants exchange LinkedIn profiles, receive conversation prompts from ChatGPT, and have timed interactions.